 The power (ie the energy produced within the time unit) of the aerobic mechanism depends on many factors, including the amount of available oxygen in the muscle fiber.
 If the power required by the muscle (ie. the speed with the phosphagen is being utilized) is superior to the aerobic power, the rest of the power is obtained by the creation of lactic acid.
 In other words: the stronger we are, the more lactic acid we produce.

-high impact aerobic activity (which is, by definition, extensive, and lasts at least several minutes), we can even say that the harder the workout, the more aerobic power we produce.
+The fact is that aerobic power is a not constant related to our athletic condition, but actually increases according to the work we are doing at the time.
+When we’re sitting in an armchair, we produce little power through oxidation, when we go for a run in the park we produce a lot.
+With high impact aerobic activity (which is, by definition, extensive, and lasts at least several minutes), we can even say that the harder the workout, the more aerobic power we produce.
 The maximum aerobic power is actually reached when we produce a certain amount of lactic acid, when the body is evidently working hard to contain the lactacidemia.

 An example: let’s say that I can run at a rate of 5 ‘/ km (corresponding to a speed of 12 km/h) while balancing my oxygen, (i.e without producing lactic acid) and that this is my maximum aerobic pace (if I go faster, I start to produce lactic acid).
 If this is true, it is also true that if I got up from my usual armchair and suddenly started running at 5 ‘/ km I would certainly produce lactic acid, because my aerobic mechanisms havn’t been stimulated, and my aerobic capacity is low.
 It begins to increase, however, as I run, fueled by a decline in muscle phosphagen and the presence of lactic acid.
 As long as the aerobic power does not reach the regime, the power that is lacking will be supplied by lactic acid.